How to run your first meeting with your staff as a new manager

 While you don’t have to write a script for your meeting, you do want to have a general outline of the topics you’d like to cover.

-For example: If your meeting objective is to break the ice with your new direct reports, you may want to cover topics like your professional background, management style, and leadership philosophy.
+For example: If your meeting objective is to break the ice with your new team members, you may want to cover topics like your professional background, management style, and leadership philosophy.

 Prepare talking points